TrueAquarius/SimuBank/.roo/rules-architect/rule-architect.md

-# Architectural Principles for mylittleapp
+# Architectural Principles for SimuBank App

 This document outlines the high-level architectural rules for this Next.js project.
 These principles should be followed to ensure consistency, scalability, and maintainability.